 Excursions are on foot and partly over uneven ground with some inclines.

 The programme may be altered due to navigational factors with locks, water levels or congestion at certain sites.

-A centrally located 4-star hotel right next to Syntagma Square and within walking distance to the charming Plaka, Acropolis and other major monuments and museums in the city.
-Restaurants, bars, WiFi (free) and 109 air-conditioned rooms with private facilities, hairdryer, safe, minibar, tea/coffee making facilities and satellite TV.
+A centrally located 4-star hotel in Syntagma Square right across from the National Garden and within walking distance to the charming Plaka, Acropolis and other major monuments and museums in the city.
+Restaurant, bar, WiFi (free) and 97 air-conditioned rooms with safe, minibar and satellite TV.
 A hotel tax is payable locally, currently per room per night: €3.

 The vessel has a spacious and comfortable lounge and bar, an elegant single seating dining room, outdoor bar and a sun deck with sunbeds, deckchairs and shaded areas.